Sexuality and disability: United States

 Queerability is an LGBT and disabled rights advocacy group that is run by LGBT people with disabilities who hope to increase visibility to the community.
-The goal of this group is to ensure that the voices of LGBT people with disabilities are heard.
-The organization gives them a large social platform to express themselves.
 Queerability does not only advocate for the rights of LGBT disabled communities, but also provides educational sources pertaining to the individuals sexuality and disability.
 Some of the sources they provide include: How to Meet, Date, and Have Sex When You're Disabled, Practical Sex Tips for people with disabilities, Good Sex Positions for Disabled Sex, Talking About Sensitive Topics and more.

 France

 The idea of sexual support emerged in 2007, when a conference on "Physical dependence: intimacy and sexuality" was organised by Marcel Nuss.
 The Strasbourg conference is co-organised by Handicap International, the Association des Paralyés de France (APF), the French Muscular Dystrophy Association (AFM) and the Coordination Handicap et Autonomie (CHA).

-In France there are several structures that now provide training for sex assistants for sex assistants: the Swiss association Sexualité et Handicap Pluriels (SEHP), the Association for the Promotion of Sexual Support (APPAS), founded by Marcel Nuss, which is organising its first training cycle in 2015, and the association Corps Solidaires, which brings together certified sex assistants.assistants.
+In France there are several structures that now provide training for sex assistants: the Swiss association Sexualité et Handicap Pluriels (SEHP), the Association for the Promotion of Sexual Support (APPAS), founded by Marcel Nuss, which is organising its first training cycle in 2015, and the association Corps Solidaires, which brings together certified sex assistants.